What is metastatic melanoma?

 Topical diphencyprone for melanoma

 Topical diphenylcyclopropenone or diphencyprone in various concentrations (0.0001% to 10%) in solution or cream may be useful for small cutaneous melanoma metastases.
 The first application sensitises the patient to the chemical over about 10 days.
-Further applications applied to the lesions at weekly intervals cause an allergic contact dermatitis, which can be very itchy and uncomfortable and may generalise.
+Further applications applied to the lesions at weekly intervals cause allergic contact dermatitis, which can be very itchy and uncomfortable and may generalise.
 When effective, existing treated lesions stop enlarging and may shrink or disappear.
 Dramatic responses have been reported including regression of involved lymph nodes.

 Molecularly targeted therapy for melanoma